ENaranjo95/rsvmeFinalProject/README.md

 # RSVME

 This is a full-stack application to allow users to reserve tables at restaurant.
-Still under development.
+Optimizations and changes are made daily to meet high customer satisfaction and UI experience.

 ## How It's Made:
-** Tech Used: ** React, Node.Js, Express, Passport.JS and MongoDB
+** Tech Used: ** Front-end: React, Passport.JS, Axios; Back-end: Node.Js, Express, Passport.JS and MongoDB

 The objective of this project reduce time and increase customer satisfaction at restaurants based on the table selected by the customer.
-This is using React front-end and Express and MongoDb at the back end.
-Still under development to a more complete product.
+In the front-end, we render a navbar and home component and with react router we can render other components based on the state of the App.js.
+Users can click on the selections on the navbar to navigate to other pages (ex. login page or signup page) and after successfully login or signup, we render our main reservation component and update the navbar.
+Successfully navigating to different pages (or components) is by setting the `redirectTo:` state on the App.js.
+The reservation component will only render if `loggedIn` state is set to true, and happens when the user successfully logs in or signs up.
+Using the `componentDidMount` lifecycle on the reservation component, two functions are invoked.
+One is to fetch from the database all reservations and set those objects in an array in the state, the other is to build timeSlots for the time component and is set in the reservation state in an array and passed down as a prop.

 ## Optimization:

-Currently using declaration functions but moving to express functions to avoid extra lines of bind keyword `this` to the function.
-Using object destructuring to access key/pair value with less lines of codes.
-Be aware of `{ propName } = this.state`.
-Finding a way to prevent page reload and confirm a successful reservation post.
+Avoid using declaration functions, express functions bypasses the binding of the keyword `this` in the constructor.
+Removed form on current page.
+Users' no longer need to enter their information to submit a reservation.
+Adjusted passport.js to accept a customer profile and return a response of customer information as an object.
+Passing those values down props and using object deconstruction to access and set state.
+Successfully allow users to click on table, render the form as a modal and post to the database.
+Next step is to develop a form submitted modal.
 Still optimizing the project to have customers' profile, restaurants' profile, and secure payments through the app.
-Also push for a mobile development.
+Pushing for a mobile development on React Native.

+Backend: Improvements are still to be made, moving to a more secure module.exports coding pattern and validate users' information before successfully posting to the database.

-More ideas to come as progess are made.
+More ideas to come as progess is being made.

 ## Leason Learned

-The React Framework is asychronous so have to be aware of race conditions, the bind of the keyword `this` to functions but using express functions avoid those bindings.
-Still more to come as development continues.
+The React Framework is asychronous so have to be aware of race conditions, the bind of the keyword `this` to functions but using express functions avoid these bindings.
+Moving to Redux for a better state management; canceling network requests on instances no longer mounted, changing/updating state to users interaction with the app.

 ## Installation